Mendip Hills: Toponymy

 There has been a great deal of debate, over the course of decades if not centuries, about the provenance and meaning of the toponym 'Mendip', and as late as 2000, two leading place-name scholars felt able to remark that "Mendip is probably best regarded as unsolved".
 However, an idea put forward in a 1986 paper, by one of the UK's leading academic place-name researchers, seems to have regrettably fallen beneath the radar, and has not had the widespread currency that it deserves.
 The author of the article was Richard Coates, now Emeritus Professor of Linguistics at the University of the West of England.
 Following a review of earlier evidence, Prof. Coates suggested that Mendip is a hybrid name, part British and part Old English.
 He posits a first element mönïð, from Primitive Welsh, meaning 'a hill', and Old English yppe, 'a hunting dais'.
 The strong sense of the word in its entirety is 'an upland area used for hunting'.
-The logic and elegance of this explanation is extremely clear - the Mendip plateau had been used explicitly as a hunting ground by the Anglo-Saxon kings, something strikingly reinforced by the (possibly apocryphal) story of King Edmund, in the middle of the 10th century, escaping death by a whisker as the stag he was chasing plunged to its death over Cheddar Gorge, his own horse only pulling up short at the last minute on the very lip of the cliff.
-The Normans placed Mendip under Forest Law for the same reason.